 - How do people behave online? - How does it compare to their offline behavior? - To what extent can online presence substitute for personal meetings? - To what extent do online interactions displace "better" options

-- We all know what those mean
+- We all know what that means

-- Why do they exist?
+- Why does it exist?

-- Do emoticons and emojis have deeper implications?
+- Do emoticons have deeper implications?